 Prevention of Blood in Urine:

-While some causes of haaematuria cannot be prevented, there are steps you can take to reduce your risk of developing this condition.
+While some causes of haematuria cannot be prevented, there are steps you can take to reduce your risk of developing this condition.
 These include:

 Conclusion: